It is much better to have one or two good resources rather than “tons” of places to go to. Too much is actually counterproductive.

 Related Pages

-Pregnancy and psychotropic medications: Online Resources
+Lactation and psychotropic medications: Resources

-Copyright © 2017, Simple and Practical Mental Health.
+Copyright © 2017 to 2024, Simple and Practical Medical Education, LLC.
 All rights reserved.
-May not be reproduced in any form without express written permission.
+The content on this website may not be reproduced in any form without express written permission.

-Disclaimer: The content on this website is provided as general education for medical professionals.
+Disclaimer: The material on this website is provided as general education for medical professionals.
 It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
-Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
+Patients must always consult a qualified healthcare professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.

 Leave a Reply: